ZyprA/Reactix/README.md

-### Reactix - Reactive event registration API for minecraft.
+# Reactix - Reactive event registration API for minecraft.

-# Reactix

 Reactix is a SUPER lightweight reactive event API for Spigot and Paper plugins.
 It allows you to handle Bukkit events in a functional, chainable style.